 The cleanest solution to ensuring a wallet “owned” by the LLC is to use a cold storage method.
 In addition to being easily “owned” by the LLC, Bitcoin in cold storage is very secure.
 One option for cold storage would be to use a hardware wallet such as a Trezor.

 Alternatively, you could decide to store your LLC’s cryptocurrency in paper wallet format.
 Coindesk has some great info on what a paper wallet is and how to create one here.

 A quick note about 401(k)s: In this article, I discuss holding Bitcoin in an IRA.
 However, if you have a self-directed 401(k) (a type of plan typically only available to a self-employed business owner), the process works much the same.
 In fact, it is slightly easier.
 Unlike IRAs, self-directed 401(k)s do not require a third party custodian.
 A 401(k) does have a trustee, but typically the business owner will be trustee of his own plan.
 This means that as trustee, you can invest 401(k) funds in Bitcoin using the steps above directly, rather than having to set up an LLC intermediary.
-If desired, however, a 401(k) can set up an LLC intermediary just like an IRA would.
+If you need help setting up a self-directed 401(k) for your business, contact us.

 Did you find this article useful or interesting?
-If so, the best favor you can do for me is to use the buttons below to share.
+If so, the best favor you can do for me is to use the share buttons to share on Twitter or Facebook.

 Disclaimer: Information provided is for educational purposes only.
 Nothing herein constitutes legal advice or investment advice.
-Consult an investment advisor.
-Readers are responsible for their own due diligence in selection of IRA custodians, exchanges, and technology platforms.
+Readers are responsible for their own due diligence in selection of investments, exchanges, and technology platforms.